Developing game sense coaching by deliberate practice

 A Model of Skill Acquisition for the Game Sense Approach

-A few years ago I attempted to represent a model for skill learning based on the complimentarity of cognition-tactical and action-technical behaviour as the understanding of skilled play to inform a Game Sense coaching approach.
-As the Game Sense approach is focused on developing "thinking players" (den Duyn, 1997), it seemed suitable to outline a 'cognitive' model of skilled performance to the approach, although I have explained in several scholarly papers how well aligned with an ecological dynamic systems perspective the Game Sense coaching approach is (see my Research Gate site for papers https://www.researchgate.net/profile/Shane_Pill).
-The Game Sense approach was developed as a pedagogical model and as such, it is not a surprise that it can be described using more than one theory.
+A few years ago I attempted to represent a model for skill learning based on the complimentarity of cognition-tactical and action-technical behaviour as the understanding of skilled play to inform a developing game sense using a game-based approach.
+As game-based approachess focused on developing "thinking players" (den Duyn, 1997), it seemed suitable to outline a 'cognitive' model of skilled performance to the approach, although I have explained in several scholarly papers how well aligned with an ecological dynamic systems perspective the Game Sense coaching approach is (see my Research Gate site for papers https://www.researchgate.net/profile/Shane_Pill).
+Many GBAs weres developed as a pedagogical models and as such, it is not a surprise that they can be described using more than one theory.

 The cognitive model I outlined blends concepts from Mahlo (1974), Hopper (2002), and Patterson and Lee (2013).